10 "Healthy Chips" That Are Just as Bad as Lay's

 1 oz: 150 calories, 8 g fat, 1.5 g saturated fat, 85 g sodium, 17 g carbs, 1 g fiber, 0 g sugar, 2 g protein

 If you're watching your salt intake these are a better addition to your diet than Lay's, however, when it comes to calories and saturated fat content, they aren't any better so be sure to stick to the recommended serving size if you decide to chow down.
-Creating your own "snack packs" at home with the help of Ziploc baggies can help.
-For more tools that can help you trim down and keep it off, check out these 21 Tools to Help You Get Serious About Losing Weight.
+Creating your own "snack packs" at home with the help of Ziploc baggies can help—which is just one of our best tools to help you get serious about losing weight.

 Food Should Taste Good Original Sweet Potato Chips

 1 oz, 14 chips: 160 calories, 9 g fat, 1 g saturated fat, 95 mg sodium, 18 g carbs, 3 g fiber, 4 g sugar, 1 g protein